jeremytammik/tbc/a/1879_au_roundtable_not.md

-The session was covered by a non-disclosure agreement or [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement) covering forward-looking and confidential statements, so I had to remove a few minor items and get aproval before being able to share it with you here today.
+The session was covered by a non-disclosure agreement or [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement) covering forward-looking and confidential statements, so I had to remove a few items and get approval before being able to share it with you here today.

 ####<a name="2"></a> Revit API Expert Roundtable and Feedback Session